-The School of Biblical Studies and the Department of Behavioral Sciences and Masters of Science in Counseling Program offer a Graduate Certificate in Counseling for Church Leaders.
+The School of Biblical Studies and the Department of Behavioral Sciences and Masters of Science in Clinical Mental Health Counseling Program offer a Graduate Certificate in Counseling for Church Leaders.
 Ministers, associate ministers, youth ministers, family life ministers and/or elders who have interest or duties in counseling are encouraged to enroll in this certificate program.
 The interdisciplinary design of the certificate is reflected in a combination of graduate Bible and counseling courses.
 Students will gain an understanding of basic counseling skills, using scripture in counseling and specific areas of counseling that church leaders are often called upon to perform.
-The Certificate program will give students an opportunity to strengthen and refine their skills whether for members inside the congregation or as an outreach for those in need.
+The certificate program will give students an opportunity to strengthen and refine their skills whether for members inside the congregation or as an outreach for those in need.
 Students who successfully complete the Graduate Certificate in Counseling for Church Leaders will be better prepared to meet individual and family needs of those seeking help and support within a church context.
 This certificate can be taken for audit or graduate credit.

-Those students completing a graduate certificate will be presented an official certificate when the program of study is completed.
+Those students completing a Graduate Certificate (for credit) will be presented an official certificate when the program of study is completed.
+If you are interested in obtaining this certificate, contact the Graduate Counseling office.

-GRADUATE C ERTIFICATI E IN COUNSELING FOR CHURCH LEADERS
+GRADUATE CERTIFICATE IN COUNSELING FOR CHURCH LEADERS Required Courses

-Required Cour ses

 BIB 535 Family Ministry OR 3 hours

 COU 599D Premarital Counseling (3)

 BIB 536 Ministerial Counseling OR 3

 COU 599F Counseling for Church Leaders (3)

 BIB 545 Leadership in the Church 3

 COU 570 Crisis Counseling OR 3

 COU 599H Domestic Abuse, Violence and Additions (3)

 COU 599C Biblical Anthropology and Counseling 3

 COU 599E Grief Counseling OR 3

 COU 599H Domestic Abuse, Violence and Addictions (3)

 18 hours